aathithanambi/Orangehrm_tool/README.md

 # Orangehrm_tool

-Here volume was stored in hosting server at var folder.
+Here volume is stored in the hosting server at var folder.
+So the data stored will not delete if container stopped or crashed.

     volumes:
       - '/var/ta_hrm_tool/orangehrm_data:/bitnami'

-build command is: docker-compose up -d
+Build command is: docker-compose up -d

 # Environment variables